IDv4: Aegis

 Customer and transaction context are allowed

-Case lookup, customer history, and transaction details pass the Cedar policy check for this workflow and reach the worker.
+Case lookup, customer history, and transaction details pass the Cedar policy check for this workflow and reach the agent.

 03